There are various sources of grant funding available. Here are some details which may help you identify the most appropriate funding to apply for.

 - Support nature-friendly, sustainable farm businesses.

-The Kent Downs AONB Unit are supporting Kent Downs farmers, land managers and others to find out more about the programme, how it works, and how to make a successful application so please complete the brief ‘Contact Us’ form if you have an idea for a project or would like more information.
+The Kent Downs National Landscape Unit are supporting Kent Downs farmers, land managers and others to find out more about the programme, how it works, and how to make a successful application so please complete the brief ‘Contact Us’ form if you have an idea for a project or would like more information.

 Countryside Stewardship (CS)